-7.1.1 SFR Class FAU
+7.2.1 SFR Class FAU

-FAU_SAS.1 Audit storage
+Audit storage

-Hierarchical to: No other components.
+No other components.

-Dependencies: No dependencies.
+No dependencies.

-FAU_SAS.1.1 The TSF shall provide the Manufacturer with the capability to store IC Identification Data in the audit records.
+The TSF shall provide the Manufacturer with the capability to store IC Identification Data in the audit records.

+-

 The Manufacturer role is the default user identity assumed by the TOE in the Phase 2 Manufacturing.
 The IC manufacturer and the travel document manufacturer in the Manufacturer role write the Initialization Data and/or Pre-personalization Data as TSF Data of the TOE.
-The audit records are write-only-once data of the travel document's chip (see FMT MTD.1/INI DIS).
+The audit records are write-only-once data of the travel document's chip (see FMT\MTD.1/INI\DIS).

-7.1.2 SFR Class FCS
+7.2.2 SFR Class FCS